Education Counts

 Transient students Figure 1

-Students have better outcomes if they do not move school frequently.
-There is good evidence that student transience has a negative impact on student outcomes, both in New Zealand and overseas.
-Research suggests that students who move home or school frequently are more likely to underachieve in formal education when compared with students that have a more stable school life.
-A recent study found that school movement had an even stronger effect on educational success than residential movement.
+Students have better outcomes if they do not move school regularly.
+There is evidence that student transience has a negative impact on student outcomes, both in New Zealand and overseas.
+Research suggests that students who move home and/or school frequently are more likely to under-achieve in formal education when compared with students who have a more stable school life.

-There is also evidence that transience can have negative effects on student behaviour, and on short term social and health experiences.
+A study found that school movement had an even stronger effect on educational success than residential movement.
+There is also evidence that transience can have negative effects on student behaviour, and on short-term social and health experiences (James, 2008).

-The Measures
+The measures

-Indicator Definition: Rate of transient students
+Indicator definition: Rate of transient students

 Rate of transient students (per 1,000 students) is based on movements within a year